AlphaToon/AlphaLoad/README.md

 - For a different background, change line 48 of style.css
 - If you'd like to change the icons, goto http://fontawesome.io/icons/ for reference and edit index.html as needed
 - If you'd like to change the design of things, use theme.css for reference.
 (Requires some knowledge of HTML/CSS)
+- Feel free to change the default things listed to suit your server.
+Example: Don't have a discord?
+Change it to twitter.
+Etc...

 # Preview
 ![https://image.prntscr.com/image/S1wbBqCUTmiUuujYrypqLg.png](https://image.prntscr.com/image/S1wbBqCUTmiUuujYrypqLg.png)